Schedule Your Free Consultation

 You must have a motorcycle endorsement on your driver’s license, or a “motorcycle only” license, to legally drive a motorcycle in Florida.
 If you have a valid motorcycle endorsement or license from another state, you meet this requirement, although there is additional proof you need to carry if your motorcycle endorsement is from Alabama.

-Even if you were partially at fault for your accident, Florida’s comparative fault law allows you to recieve compensation—as long as you aren’t more than 50% responsible.
+Even if you were partially at fault for your accident, Florida’s comparative fault law allows you to receive compensation—as long as you aren’t more than 50% responsible.

 At Maranatha, we pursue compensation for all your damages, including: